Geometry and Topology of Gradient Shrinking Sasaki-Ricci Solitons: Introduction

 In the present paper, our first objective is to show that the gradient shrinking Sasaki-Ricci soliton must be connected at infinity.
 This is a Sasaki analogue of gradient shrinking K\"{a}hler-Ricci solitons due to Munteanu-Wang \cite{mw1}.

 \begin{theorem} There exists only one end for a gradient shrinking Sasaki-Ricci soliton $(M,g^{T},\psi,X)$. \end{theorem}

 For a three dimensional gradient shrinking Ricci soliton with bounded curvature, its sectional curvature is necessarily nonnegative due to Ivey \cite{i} and Hamilton \cite{h}.
-In the paper of Perelman \cite{p2}, he proved that a three dimensional noncollapsing gradient shrinking Ricci soliton with positive and bounded sectional curvature must be compact.
-Later, Naber proved that any $4$-dimensional gradient shrinking Ricci soliton with bounded nonnegative curvature operator and positive Ricci curvature must be compact.
-Recently, Munteanu-Wang \cite{mw2} generalized the result that a gradient shrinking Ricci soliton with nonnegative sectional curvature and positive Ricci curvature must be compact.
+In \cite{p}, Perelman proved that a three dimensional noncollapsing gradient shrinking Ricci soliton with positive and bounded sectional curvature must be compact.
+Later, Naber \cite{n} proved that any $4$-dimensional gradient shrinking Ricci soliton with bounded nonnegative curvature operator and positive Ricci curvature must be compact.
+Recently, Munteanu-Wang \cite{mw2} generalized the result that a gradient shrinking Ricci soliton with positive sectional curvature must be compact.
+Later, Wu-Zhang \cite{wz} generalized this result to a gradient shrinking K\"{a}hler-Ricci soliton with positive bisectional curvature is compact.

-\begin{theorem} Let $(M,g^{T},\psi,X)$ be an $(2n+1)$-dimensional gradient shrinking Sasaki-Ricci soliton with nonnegative sectional curvature and positive Ricci curvature.
+\begin{theorem} Let $(M,g^{T},\psi,X)$ be an $(2n+1)$-dimensional gradient shrinking Sasaki-Ricci soliton with positive sectional curvature or positive transverse holomorphic bisectional curvature.
 Then it must be compact. \end{theorem}

 In the paper of B\"{o}hm-Wilking \cite{bw}, they proved that any compact Riemannian manifold of all dimensions with positive curvature operators must be space form.
 As a consequence of Theorem \ref{T1}, we obtain a Sasaki analogue of gradient shrinking Ricci solitons as follows.